RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 ## Creating a Webhook Without the Legacy Provisioning API

 Hookshot 7.0 removed its legacy HTTP provisioning API.
 Webhook creation now goes through Matrix itself, either through the room widget or by asking the bot in the room.
-Both paths are interactive, and neither is scriptable — a poor fit when the webhook belongs to a CronJob deployed from a manifest.
+Both paths are interactive, and neither is scriptable; that is a poor fit when the webhook belongs to a CronJob deployed from a manifest.

-The state underneath is simple enough, though.
+The underlying state is simple.
 A webhook is a `uk.half-shot.matrix-hookshot.generic.hook` state event in the room; Hookshot notices the new state event, mints a hook ID, and records the mapping in its own room account data.
 Both are ordinary client-server API operations, which makes the whole flow scriptable:

 ```python
 # 1. Mint a one-shot server admin using registration_shared_secret